codess-aus/ai-fundamentals/principles.md

 Substitution is a method used for replacing missing values in a dataset.

-Feature Hashing is used to tranform text data into a set of features represented as integers.
+Feature Hashing is used to transform text data into a set of features represented as integers.
 Numerical data can be used then to train text analysis models.

 Data Ingestion is the process in which unstructured data is extracted from one or multiple sources and then prepared for training ML models.
 Raw data may come in different formats so extracting and converting it into supported format is a critical prep task in the ML models training process.